How to Plan the Best Trip to the Coromandel Peninsula

 - Soak in hot pools at The Lost Spring or Hot Water Beach.

 For more details on each experience, head to the 10 Romantic Activities in the Coromandel for Couples.

 Romantic Stays in The Coromandel

 From quaint B&Bs to glamping tents, the Coromandel presents some memorable stays for couples.
 Whatever your budget, there are accommodations to suit, so take a look a the 10 Best Romantic Accommodations in the Coromandel and choose the right fit.

 The Coromandel for Foodies

 Finally, if you’re visiting the Coromandel with gastronomical experiences in mind, then you won’t be disappointed.
-Artisans and vineyards open their doors for tastings and purchasing unique gifts, while the restaurants pride themselves in fresh local seafood available all year round.
+Artisans and vineyards open their doors for tastings and purchasing unique gifts, while the restaurants pride themselves on fresh local seafood available all year round.
 Visit a local farmers’ market to buy fresh local produce to make in your self-catering accommodation or dine at your resort’s on-site restaurant.
 Plan out your whole visit with The Foodie Guide to the Coromandel: Places to Eat & Food Tours.

 Things to Do in The Coromandel for Foodies

 - Hit the foodie places on the Hauraki Rail Trail